NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1DISKinematics.md

 ---

-title: "Rivet::DISKinematics"
+title: 'class Rivet::DISKinematics'
-summary: "Get the DIS kinematic variables and relevant boosts for an event. "
+description: "Get the DIS kinematic variables and relevant boosts for an event. "

 ---